-S&P Global Ratings and Moody's Investors Service, Inc. have assigned the 2020 Series H Bonds a rating of "AA+" and "Aa2," respectively.
+S&P Global Ratings and Moody's Investors Service, Inc. have assigned the 2020 Series A Bonds a rating of "AA+" and "Aa2," respectively.
+S&P Global Ratings and Moody's Investors Service, Inc. have assigned the 2020 Series B-1 Bonds a rating of "A-1+" and "Aa2/VMIG 1," respectively.
+S&P Global Ratings and Moody's Investors Service, Inc. have assigned the 2016 Series C-2 Bonds a rating of "A-1+" and "Aa2/VMIG 1," respectively.
 Such ratings reflect only the respective views of such rating agencies, and an explanation of the significance of such ratings may be obtained from the rating agency furnishing the same.
 There is no assurance that either or both of such ratings will be retained for any given period of time or that the same will not be revised downward or withdrawn entirely by the rating agency furnishing the same if, in its judgment, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the 2020 Series H Bonds.
+Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the 2020 Bonds and the 2016 Series C-2 Bonds.